Now offering complimentary GoPro rentals on Ziptrek tours!

 With the fisheye lens the GoPro will capture much more in frame than you are probably used to, keep that in mind when setting up your shot to avoid unwanted distractions in the frame.
 When taking photos or videos of people (selfies included) shoot towards the chest to avoid ending up with mostly sky filling the frame.

-Your rental will come with a helmet mount, which is ideal for steady video footage.
+Your rental will come with a handheld mount, or you can special request a helmet mount for some of our tours.
 If you’re looking for more freedom feel free to bring in a wrist mount or strap that can be used to secure the camera safely or use a GoPole!
 We are unable to accommodate the chest mount at this time due to the nature of our harnesses.

 Is the light on?
 If you’re using a helmet mount, check with your guides or fellow zipliners to make sure you have the GoPro turned off between ziplines to conserve battery.
 As you will be in the rainforest it is also a good idea to check periodically that your lens is clear of dust and forest debris like tree needles.